Kircheneer/netlint/docs/source/nos/cisco_nxos.rst

 NXOS105
 -------

-Check if the vPC feature is actually used, should it be enabled.
+Check if the vPC feature is actually used if it is enabled.

 **Tags**